Epigenetics of FLM, Stress, and NeuroDegenerative Disease

 to the Society for Neuroscience (SfN 2018) conference for his presentation, "Targeted Neuroepigenetic Editing of Cdk5 Regulates Chronic Stress

 ".
 Dr. Sase is a talented epigeneticist who is passionate about improving human health by elucidating complex neurobiological mechanisms underlying neurobehavioral disorders.
 The findings of his presentation and research in Heller lab

 of the University of Pennsylvania were accepted in the Biological Psychiatry

 shortly after the conference1

-To investigate the gender-specific epigenetic mechanisms of FML, Dr. Ajinkya Sase and his co-workers utilized a novel targeted epigenetic editing approach within the hippocampus of eight- to ten-week-old wild-type C57BL6/J mice
+To investigate the sex-specific epigenetic mechanisms of FML, Dr. Ajinkya Sase and his co-workers utilized a novel targeted epigenetic editing approach within the hippocampus of eight- to ten-week-old wild-type C57BL6/J mice

 to clarify the causal relationship of chromatin modification to Cdk5 expression, followed by specific behavioural tests for fear conditioning and memory retrieval of these mice.

 “A key advantage of targeted epigenetic modulation is that it is neuron specific and mimics experience driven epigenetic changes helping understand diseases of fear learning and memory.”

 The authors demonstrated that the epigenetically-modified female mice exhibited lower long-term fear memory retrieval (LT-FMR) than male mice that is consistent with the literature12,13